Create a Cart Promotion

 - For Code linked promotions, a per-code limit is mandatory.
 The promotion cannot be saved without one — the system prompts you if it is missing.

-5.5 Set the expiry of the earned promotion
+5.5 Set the promotion expiry

 - Along with the promotion: The earned benefit expires on the same date as the promotion end date.
 All customers lose access simultaneously, regardless of when they earned the promotion.
-Use this when you want a clean campaign cutoff.

 Changing the number of days after the promotion is live immediately affects all customers who have already received the promotion, activating or expiring their benefit without delay.